 The referencing company will need to assess your income so they will require your employer details to obtain confirmation of your employment and income and you may also be asked to provide wage slips, bank statements and details of pension income.
 A previous landlord’s reference will also be sought (if applicable).
 They will require proof of residency from a recent utility bill (no older than 3 months prior to the commencement date of the tenancy).
 This may be gas, electric, water, telephone landline bill or your most recent council tax bill.

-CLICK HERE to see our Tenant Holding Payments/Fees
+CLICK HERE to see our Existing Tenant Fees

 Monies required on or before commencement